Enterprise Manager logoEM: App Deployment > Applications

 The icons, located in the Enterprise Manager UI's Applications and Properties action bar, provide quick, consistent control for managing your application portfolio, including adding, modifying, duplicating, removing, refreshing, navigating, and adding folder.

 Click button at the top right of the section to add a new App.
-This will open Applications properties window as shown in Figure 2, which you can proceed to fill in.
+This will open Applications properties window, which you can proceed to fill in.

 Enter a unique name for your App, and select the BBj program file to run.
 Optionally, you may specify a Config File, Working Directory, the application's Interpreter User, Classpath, along with any Program Arguments needed.

-The settings under the General category apply to both Web and Desktop Apps (See Figure 2).
+The settings under the General category apply to all deployment options.

 Application Name